 CBDCs work through digital ledgers or blockchain technology, ensuring fast and secure transactions.
 Just like physical money, CBDCs have a value that is recognized by the government, but instead of being in paper form, they exist as digital currency stored in electronic wallets.
 There are two main types of CBDCs:

-- Wholesale CBDCs: These are used by financial institutions for large-scale transactions, like transferring funds between banks.
+- Wholesale CBDCs: Banks and other financial companies use these for big money transfers, like moving funds between banks.

 Examples of CBDCs Around the World

-Many countries are working on their own CBDCs.
-Here are a few examples:
+Many countries are working to create their own CBDCs.
+Here are some examples:

-- China’s Digital Yuan (e-CNY): China is leading the way with the digital yuan.
-The government aims to make it easier for people to pay for goods and services digitally, and it also hopes to reduce its reliance on the U.S. dollar for international trade.
+- China’s Digital Yuan (e-CNY): China heads the pack with its digital yuan.
+The government wants to simplify digital payments for goods and services.
+It also hopes to cut down its need for the U.S. dollar in global trade.

-- Digital Euro: The European Central Bank is exploring a digital euro to make cross-border payments easier and more efficient, while also providing an alternative to physical cash.
+- Digital Euro: The European Central Bank looks into a digital euro to simplify and speed up cross-border payments.
+It also aims to offer an option besides physical cash.

 - Bahamas’ Sand Dollar: The Sand Dollar is the world’s first fully functioning CBDC.
 Launched by the Bahamas, it allows people in the country to make payments and store money digitally.